ethjs/ethjs-util/docs/user-guide.md

 intToHex             <Function (Number) : (String)>
 ```

+## Why BN.js?

+`ethjs` has made a policy of using `BN.js` across all of its repositories.
+Here are some of the reasons why:

+  1. lighter than alternatives (BigNumber.js)
+  2. faster than most alternatives, see [benchmarks](https://github.com/indutny/bn.js/issues/89)
+  3. used by the Ethereum foundation across all [`ethereumjs`](https://github.com/ethereumjs) repositories
+  4. is already used by a critical JS dependency of many ethereum packages, see package [`elliptic`](https://github.com/indutny/elliptic)
+  5. purposefully **does not support decimals or floats numbers** (for greater precision), remember, the Ethereum blockchain cannot and will not support float values or decimal numbers.

 ## Browser Builds

 `ethjs` provides production distributions for all of its modules that are ready for use in the browser right away.
 Simply include either `dist/ethjs-util.js` or `dist/ethjs-util.min.js` directly into an HTML file to start using this module.
 Note, an `ethUtil` object is made available globally.